Scylax of Caryanda: Exploration

 Scylax was from Caryanda, a small city on an island close to Iasos in Asia Minor.
-He was probably an ethnic Carian, who might have been familiar with Greek and used it for his writings.
+He was either a Greek or an ethnic Carian, who might have been familiar with Greek and used it for his writings.
 Not much is known about Scylax, except for the few fragments of information relayed by later Greek writers.
 Herodotus calls him a sea-captain from Ionia.
 He is said to have sailed down the Indus River at the behest of the Achaemenid emperor Darius I (522–486 BCE) and then around the Arabian peninsula to reach Suez.
 In the narrative of Herodotus: